USD/CAD stages a goodish bounce from monthly lows, back near mid-1.3200s

-- Weaker oil undermined the loonie; stronger USD provided an additional boost.
+- The ongoing USD bullish run turned out to be a key factor lending support.

-- Investors now eye second-tier US/Canadian macro data for some trading impetus.
+- The uptick seemed rather unaffected by a positive tone around oil prices.

-The USD/CAD pair maintained its bid tone through the early European session and is currently placed near the top end of its daily trading range, just above mid-1.3200s.
+The USD/CAD pair built on the steady intraday recovery from three-week lows and is currently placed at the top end of its daily trading range, just below mid-1.3200s.

-A combination of supporting factors helped the pair to catch some fresh bids on Tuesday and snap two consecutive days of losing streak.
-The pair staged a goodish rebound from the very important 200-day SMA and for now, seems to have stalled its recent pullback from four-month tops.
+The pair showed some resilience below the very important 200-day SMA and attracted some buying interest ahead of the 1.3200 round-figure mark amid the prevailing strong bullish sentiment surrounding the US dollar.

 Technical levels to watch